Consensys/doc.orion/docs/HowTo/Run-Docker-Image.md

     Do not mount a volume at the (`/opt/orion`) path, this prevents Orion from safely launching.

-    In this example the required files are mounted at the `/data` path.
+    In this example the required volume is mounted at the `/data` path.

 ## 1. Create Password File

 Create a file containing the password used to encrypt the key pair.

-The password is specified when [generating the keys](#2-generate-keys) and the file is specified for the `passwords` property in the [configuration file](#3-create-a-configuration-file).
+Specify the password when [generating the keys](#2-generate-keys), the file is specified for the `passwords` property in the [configuration file](#3-create-a-configuration-file).

 ## 2. Generate Keys

-To generate a public/private keypair for the Orion node using Docker:
+Generate a public/private keypair for the Orion node using Docker:

 ``` bash
 docker run -i --rm --mount type=bind,source=/Users/user1/Node1/Orion,target=/data pegasyseng/orion:develop -g /data/testKey